YunoHost-Apps/focalboard_ynh/doc/DESCRIPTION.md

 Focalboard is a project management tool that helps define, organize, track and manage work across teams, using a familiar kanban board view.
-Focalboard comes in two editions: